nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **Examples**
 * `archive` Archives the current address book data to a timestamped data file.
-* `archive "before major update"`<br>Archives the current address book data to a timestamped data file with the description "before major update".
+* `archive before major update`<br>Archives the current address book data to a timestamped data file with the description "before major update".

 [↑ Back to top](#table-of-contents)